erikr/erikr/posts/10-tips-leading-data-teams.md

 Your org might use Jira, Asana, or Monday instead of Notion.
 The exact tool doesn't matter.
 What matters is if your entire team tracks their work in the same place.
 No work lives outside of the app, and all work inside of the app is current.

-Tracking work in Notion is obviously superior to emailing timelines in Powerpoint and tables in Excel.
-It aligns people without the pain of scheduling a meeting across three time zones.
-Yet, if you work in biotech, you will encounter people who will ask you to update a slide with timelines, or to provide a brief update via email.
-Unless you are the founder or CEO, you don't have the mandate of heaven required to change how people work.
-You can and should send them the Notion link.
+Tracking work in Notion beats emailing timelines in Powerpoint and tables in Excel.
+It aligns people without the pain of scheduling a meeting across time zones.
+Yet, if you work in biotech, you will encounter people who will ask you to update a slide with timelines, or to provide an update via email.
+Unless you are the founder or CEO, you don't have the mandate required to change how people work.
+You should still send them the Notion link.
 Gently educate.
 Listen, too.
-Don't forget you are all on the same team, and have empathy for people who have not yet seen the light.
+Don't forget you are on the same team, and have empathy for those who have not yet seen the light.
 Sometimes the practical move is to screenshot your timeline, send them the slide, and get back to building.

 Ben Balter's post on [Why you should work asynchronously](https://ben.balter.com/2022/03/17/why-async/) is required reading for all technical leaders.

-## 5. Follow good practices for hiring talent, and be confident you will improve
+## 5. Learn and follow good practices for hiring talent.
 - Ask the same questions, ref checks, view past work, select builders, no luck hiring from pure tech, hybrids good, one off vs craftsmen

 ## 6. Develop a culture of critical feedback, candor, and positive regard.

-## 7. Define overloaded terminology when you work with people in different disciplines.
+## 7. Define overloaded terminology when you work with biotech people.
 - Technical people call input data "data", and outputs of computational manipulations "output" or "results"
 - Biotech people in CSO or CMOs orgs call results "data"; perhaps they call input data "raw data"?
 - Technical people call an entity or object an "artifact".
 Scientists call noise or error "artifact".
 - Biotech people call a portfolio of therapeutic programs (e.g., drug candidates) a "pipeline".
 - Technical people call a sequence of computational manipulations a "pipeline".
--

-## 8. Build an advisory board of experts to offset your weaknesses
+## 8. Build an advisory board of experts to offset your weaknesses.

-## 9. Document data and code (need to make more powerful)
+## 9. Document data and code (need to make more powerful).
 - Document the details of data provenance, workflow, etc.
 - If you don't know the details, don't assume it is documented.
 - If it isn't documented, don't assume other people know.